Gitanos: Migration to Spain

 How and when the Romani arrived in the Iberian Peninsula from Northern India is a question whose consensus is far from being reached.
 A popular theory, although without any documentation, claims they came from North Africa, from where they would have crossed the Strait of Gibraltar to meet again in France with the northern migratory route.
 Thus, gitanos would be a deformation of Latin Tingitani, that is, from Tingis, today Tangier.
 Another, more consistent theory, and well documented, is that they entered the Iberian Peninsula from France.
-Although there is controversy of the date of the first arrival, since there is evidence of a safe conduct granted in Perpignan in 1415 by the infante Alfonso of Aragon to one Tomás, son of Bartolomé de Sanno, who is said to be "Indie Majoris".
-Or instead, could be the so-called Juan de Egipto Menor, who entered through France, who in 1425 Alfonso V granted him a letter of insurance, which is mostly accepted as the first Romani person to reach the peninsula.
+Although there is controversy over the date of the first arrival, since there is evidence of a safe conduct granted in Perpignan in 1415 by the infante Alfonso of Aragon to one Tomás, son of Bartolomé de Sanno, who is said to be "Indie Majoris".
+Or instead, it could be the so-called Juan de Egipto Menor, who entered through France, when in 1425 Alfonso V granted him a letter of insurance; he is mostly accepted as the first Romani person to reach the peninsula.

 In 1435 they were seen in Santiago de Compostela.
 Gitanos were recorded in Barcelona and Zaragoza by 1447, and in 1462 they were received with honors in Jaén.
 Years later, to the gitanos, the grecianos, pilgrims who penetrated the Mediterranean shore in the 1480s, were added to them, probably because of the fall of Constantinople.
 Both of them continued to wander throughout the peninsula, being well received at least until 1493, year in which a group of gitanos arrived at Madrid, where the Council agreed to "... give alms to the gitanos because at the request of the City passed ahead, ten reales, to avoid the damages that could be done by three hundred people who came ... ".

 In those years safe conducts were granted to supposedly noble Calé pilgrims.
 The follow-up of these safe-conducts throughout Spain has provided some data to historians according to Teresa San Román: